sachithmuhandiram/codereview/docs/API-Documentation.md

     * Password              : `string`
     * Retyped Password      : `string`

-    Here password wont check for special charactor etc. We will advice users to use easy to remember, yet hard password.
+    Here password wont check for special character etc. We will advice users to use easy to remember, yet hard password.
     Eg : <br>
     `this is fun`    , common word cracking would take 2537 years.<br>
     `du-bi-du-bi-dub` , bruteforce will take 531855448467 years to break.